 This master's program is designed to prepare teachers who will work with young children from birth to age 8 across the full spectrum of learning needs and abilities.
 Because it promotes an inclusive approach to early education, the program is appropriate for teachers who will work in Early Childhood Special Education and/or Early Childhood Education settings.
 Teacher candidates will demonstrate knowledge and skills in parent-professional partnerships, recommended research-based practices, typical and atypical early child development, and approaches to effective assessment and intervention.
-Students are required to pass the Early Childhood Special Education PLACE exam before enrolling in practicum coursework.
-For candidates without a current teaching license who wish to obtain licensure, additional courses are required through the Professional Teacher Education Program.
+Students are required to pass the Early Childhood Special Education PRAXIS exam before enrolling in practicum coursework.

 Special Education M.A. - Early Childhood Special Education Emphasis (p.
-107)
+110)